A Journey Into the Heart of

 M.Div. with an emphasis in Intercultural Ministry; Denver Seminary.

-Gigi is currently a Doctoral student at Howard University School of Divinity where she has a very interdisciplinary focus that integrates healing intergenerational racial trauma in the Black and Indigenous communities, theology, and resolving intergenerational implicit bias in the white community.
+Gigi is currently a Doctoral student at Howard University School of Divinity where she is integrating the healing of intergenerational, collective racial trauma, theology, and resolving intergenerational racial bias in the white community.